 Anyone seeking out the wildest party on either side of the Mississippi knows there’s only one celebration that lasts a month and gets an entire city involved: Mardi Gras.
 A New Orleans tradition dating back to the 1600s, Mardi Gras is one of the world’s most famous and largest carnivals.
-The celebration is so large that it can be overwhelming, and that’s why visitors shouldn’t go without a little background information to help them prepare.
-Read on for everything you need to know before you go to Mardi Gras this year.
+The celebration is so large, in fact, that it can be overwhelming, and that’s why visitors shouldn’t go without a little background information to help them prepare — including the basics like what day new Orleans’ Mardi Gras starts.
+Read on for everything you need to know before you go to New Orleans’ Mardi Gras in 2022.

 Why do we celebrate Mardi Gras?

 The Mardi Gras season is a time of celebration before the Christian Lenten period begins, which is the 40 days of fast leading up to Easter.
 Mardi Gras translates to “Fat Tuesday” in French, and Fat Tuesday is the final day before Lent officially begins on Ash Wednesday.
 Mardi Gras celebrations in the US originated in New Orleans, which is why the city still draws such a raucous crowd to this day.
-This year, Fat Tuesday is on March 5 and Ash Wednesday is on March 6.
+In 2022, Fat Tuesday is on March 1 and Ash Wednesday is on March 2.

-Mardi Gras is a month-long, city-wide celebration.
+New Orleans’ Mardi Gras is a month-long, citywide celebration.
 It’s not just one day or in one place.
-Technically, Mardi Gras — also known as the Carnival season — begins on King’s Day, i.e. January 6.
-However, most of the parades and celebrations in New Orleans happen two weeks to one month before Mardi Gras Day or Fat Tuesday.
-During the weeks leading up to Mardi Gras Day, however, there are parades happening every weekend throughout the month, and the city is nearing full throttle.
+Technically, Mardi Gras — also known as the Carnival season — begins on King’s Day, i.e. January 6, 2020.
+However, most of the parades and celebrations in New Orleans happen two weeks to one month before Mardi Gras Day, or Fat Tuesday.
+During the weeks leading up to the Mardi Gras Day parades, however, there are parades happening every weekend, and the city nears full-throttle.

 The groups of people who put together floats for the parade are known as krewes, and each krewe plans a different theme with a different look for their float, depending on the purpose of their organization.